The Portland Mardi Gras Parade

 - Portland Samba Band – High energy Brazilian percussion ensemble

-- River City Riot
+- River City Riot – New Orleans-inspired party brass band

 - Jesters Brass Marching Band – Leading the Portland Mardi Gras Second Line